polterguy/phosphorusfive/core/p5.ajax/README.md

 with social media websites, such as StackOverflow, Facebook or Twitter etc ...

-As a general rule, I encourage people to use it to build enterprise apps, while use something else to build websites, requiring thousands, and sometimes millions of simultaneous users.
-Although it could probably be tweaked to handle also such scenarios.
+As a general rule, I encourage people to use it to build enterprise apps, while use something else to build websites, requiring millions, of simultaneous users.
+Although p5.ajax could be tweaked to handle also such scenarios.

 The ViewState logic _can_ be overridden though, by implementing your own IAjaxPage, and/or tweaking your web.config.